datacamp/community-groupby/README.md

 source activate group-by-pandas-netflix
 ```

-Then open the notebook `hurricanevis-code.ipynb` and execute the code.
+Then open the notebook `split-apply-combine-netflix-data.ipynb` and execute the code.

 ### Code